DimohaZadira/SoundBoard_TG_bot/README.md

 If summary amount of disk space allocated for this user exceeds 100mb, responses "_Your disk space limit is reached!
 Try deleting some unused sounds first!_ ❌😢" and does nothing else.

 If everything is OK, responses "_Good job!
 Your sound has been successfully added!
-Try sending it to somebody using @MyBoName inline command!_ ✅😎".
+Try sending it to somebody using @MyBotName inline command!_ ✅😎".

 If there were no file since last execution of this command for this user and the current one is OK, responses "_Good job!
 Your sound has been successfully added!
 Previous attempts are forgotten!_ 🟨✅".